Jelly-RDF/jelly-rdf.github.io/docs/specification/streaming.md

 These use cases can be implemented with the protocol as-is, or by extending the protocol with additional messages and/or RPCs.
 In either case, the protocol provides a base layer for compatibility between different implementations.

+### Stream frame size

+*This section is not part of the specification.*

+The size of the stream frame is not limited by the protocol, nor by gRPC itself.
+However, many gRPC implementations have a limit on the size of the message at around 4 MB.
+It is recommended to use much smaller messages (e.g., 100 KB), which will also make it easier to serialize and deserialize the messages.
+For most use cases of [RDF graph/dataset streams]({{ stax_link( 'taxonomy/#concrete-stream-types-grouped' ) }}) (like IoT messaging), this should be sufficient.
+Otherwise, you will have to split the frames into smaller messages.

+### Long-running streams and keep-alive pings

+*This section is not part of the specification.*

+The gRPC protocol does support long-running streams, but due to how it's implemented (over HTTP/2 and TCP), some networking equipment or network stack implementations may terminate a connection if there is no activity for a long time.
+If you are working with a stream that can be "quiet" for more than a minute, this may be a problem.

+To prevent this, HTTP/2 ping frames can be used by the server to periodically ping the client, keeping the connection alive.
+This is implemented in many HTTP/2 libraries.
+For example in Apache Pekko HTTP, one needs to set the [`pekko.http.server.http2.ping-interval`](https://github.com/apache/pekko-http/blob/acc0232ee4742555c54075c998b73307a3de5c34/http-core/src/main/resources/reference.conf#L304) configuration option to a non-zero value.
+This is done in [Jelly-JVM's gRPC module]({{ jvm_link( 'user/grpc' ) }}) by default.

 ## Implementations

 *This section is not part of the specification.*